BeeBombshell/My-DevOps-Learnings/2_Computer_Networking.md

 1. **Active Hub** - Have their own power supply, can clean boost and relay.
 2. **Passive Hub** - Doesn't have their own power supply, colect wriring from nodes and power supply from the active hub.

+### Bridge

+- Operates at Data Link Layer.
+- Type of Repeater, but it can filter data.
+- It can filter data based on MAC Address.